-We report on new materials' compositions enabling fully printed mechanoluminescent 3D devices by using a one-step direct write 3D printing technology.
+We report on new material compositions enabling fully printed mechanoluminescent 3D devices by using a one-step direct write 3D printing technology.
 The ink is composed of PDMS, transition metal ion-doped ZnS particles, and a platinum curing retarder that enables a long open time for the printing process.
-3D printed mechanoluminescent multi-material objects with complex structures were fabricated in which light emission results from stretching or wind blowing.
-The multi-material printing yielded anisotropic light emission upon compression from different directions, enabling its use as directional strain and pressure sensors.
-The mechanoluminescent light emission peak was tailored to match that of a perovskite material, and therefore, enabled the direct conversion of wind power in the dark into electricity, by linking the printed device to perovskite-based solar cells.
+3D printed mechanoluminescent multi-material objects with complex structures were fabricated, in which light emission results from stretching or wind blowing.
+The multi-material printing yielded anisotropic light emission upon compression from different directions, enabling its use as a directional strain and pressure sensor.
+The mechanoluminescent light emission peak was tailored to match that of a perovskite material, and therefore, enabled the direct conversion of wind power in the dark into electricity, by linking the printed device to perovskitebased solar cells.

 The biggest challenge in 3D printing is to integrate both form and function into the printed object.
 To overcome this challenge, one needs new functional materials and printing platforms.
-Among the 3D printing technologies available, direct ink writing (DIW) is a low-cost, high-speed process, based on layer-by-layer dispensing of a viscous liquid, capable of creating complex 3D structures in one step.
-1-2 To fabricate structures with good precision and composition, the ink used in DIW should fulfill two criteria: First, the rheological properties of the ink must be tailored so it flows through the dispensing nozzle and facilitates dispensing yet quickly retains the pre-designed shape of the deposited layer(s).
-Second, it must contain a high proportion of the functional building material, to minimize drying-induced shrinkage after printing.
-DIW can be utilized for multi-material printing by using several print heads, thus enabling multiple functionalities with forming devices.3 DIW has been used in myriad applications such as bioelectronics,3 microfluidics,4 sensors,5 wave guides,6-7 catalyst carriers,8 data storage,9 tissue engineering,10 graphene aerogels,11 and drug-delivery systems.12
+Among the 3D printing technologies available, direct ink writing (DIW) is a low-cost, high-speed process, based on layer-by-layer dispensing of a viscous liquid, capable of creating complex 3D structures in one step.^{1,2} To fabricate structures with good precision and composition, the ink used in DIW should fulfill two criteria: first, the rheological properties of the ink must be tailored so it flows through the dispensing nozzle and facilitates dispensing yet quickly retains the pre-designed shape of the deposited layer(s).
+Second, it must contain a high proportion of the functional building material, to minimize drying-induced shrinkage after printing.1 DIW can be utilized for multi-material printing by using several print heads, thus enabling multiple functionalities when forming devices.3 DIW has been used in myriad applications such as bioelectronics,3